CleverStack/cleverstack.io/README.md

-### Troublshooting

-Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

-There is more detailed information on how to run Bootstrap locally in thier [README](https://github.com/twbs/bootstrap/blob/master/README.md).

-Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
-Then, rerun `npm install`.

 ### Contributing

 Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.